ibm-cloud-docs/containers/cs_cli_reference.md

 <dt>Physical machines (bare metal)</dt>
 <dd>You can provision your worker node as a single-tenant physical server, also referred to as bare metal.
 Bare metal gives you direct access to the physical resources on the machine, such as the memory or CPU.
 This setup eliminates the virtual machine hypervisor that allocates physical resources to virtual machines that run on the host.
 Instead, all of a bare metal machine's resources are dedicated exclusively to the worker, so you don't need to worry about "noisy neighbors" sharing resources or slowing down performance.
 <p><strong>Monthly billing</strong>: Bare metal servers are more expensive than virtual servers, and are best suited for high-performance apps that need more resources and host control.
 Bare metal servers are billed monthly.
 If you cancel a bare metal server before the end of the month, you are charged through the end of that month.
 Ordering and canceling bare metal servers is a manual process through your IBM Cloud infrastructure (SoftLayer) account.
 It can take more than one business day to complete.</p>
 <p><strong>Option to enable Trusted Compute</strong>: Enable Trusted Compute to verify your worker nodes against tampering.
-If you don't enable trust during cluster creation but want to later, you can use the `ibmcloud feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
+If you don't enable trust during cluster creation but want to later, you can use the `ibmcloud cs feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
 After you enable trust, you cannot disable it later.
 You can make a new cluster without trust.
 For more information about how trust works during the node startup process, see [{{site.data.keyword.containershort_notm}} with Trusted Compute](cs_secure.html#trusted_compute).
 Trusted Compute is available on clusters that run Kubernetes version 1.9 or later and have certain bare metal machine types.
-When you run the `ibmcloud machine-types <location>` [command](cs_cli_reference.html#cs_machine_types), you can see which machines support trust by reviewing the `Trustable` field.
+When you run the `ibmcloud cs machine-types <location>` [command](cs_cli_reference.html#cs_machine_types), you can see which machines support trust by reviewing the `Trustable` field.
 For example, `mgXc` GPU flavors do not support Trusted Compute.</p>
 <p><strong>Bare metal machine type groups</strong>: Bare metal machine types come in groups that have different compute resources that you can choose from to meet your app's needs.
 Physical machine types have more local storage than virtual, and some have RAID to back up local data.
-To learn about the different types of bare metal offerings, see the `ibmcloud machine-type` [command](cs_cli_reference.html#cs_machine_types).
+To learn about the different types of bare metal offerings, see the `ibmcloud cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
 <ul><li><strong>mb1c.4x32</strong>: If you don't need RAM-, GPU- or data-intensive resources, choose this type for a balanced configuration of physical machine resources for your worker nodes.
 Balanced with 4 cores, 32GB Memory, 2TB SATA Primary Disk, 2TB SATA Secondary Disk, and 10Gbps Bonded Network.</li>
 <li><strong>mb1c.16x64</strong>: If you don't need RAM-, GPU- or data-intensive resources, choose this type for a balanced configuration of physical machine resources for your worker nodes.
 Balanced with 16 cores, 64GB Memory, 2TB SATA Primary Disk, 960GB SSD Secondary Disk, and 10Gbps Bonded Network.</li>
 <li><strong>mr1c.28x512</strong>: Maximize the RAM available to your worker nodes.
 RAM intensive with 28 cores, 512GB Memory, 2TB SATA Primary Disk, 960GB SSD Secondary Disk, and 10Gbps Bonded Network.</li>